andrelandgraf/neon-auth-mcp-oauth/README.md

 Replace the example URL with `http://localhost:3000/api/v1/mcp` to try our the development server.

+Note: Run `rm -rf ~/.mcp-auth` if you are running into issues.
+MCP auth is still flaky in my experience and resetting the stored auth state of the `mcp-remote` package helps.

 ## Setup

 1. Set up Neon and Neon Auth.